VolkovLabs/volkovlabs-balena-app/README.md

 ## Getting Started

-ECharts panel is under development and not included in the Grafana Marketplace yet.
+The Balena application is under development and not included in the Grafana Marketplace yet.
 It can be installed manually from our private repository or downloaded directly from the GitHub repository:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-balena-app